writingmate/vibe-marketing/blog/examples/poe-ai-alternative-article.md

 - **Faster model switching** means no waiting between prompts.
 What's more, you can use the chat with different models even if original model provider does not respond, for example if you are experiencing problems with Claude due to Anthropic mistake or if ChatGPT is down, suddenly.
 - The **interface is cleaner and more intuitive** than Poe's, with simple navigation.
-- **No unnecessary clutter**Ã¢ÂÂjust fast access to AI tools.
+- **No unnecessary clutter**ÃÂ¢ÃÂÃÂjust fast access to AI tools.

 ### 4. More Advanced Features

 Poe AI is limited to basic chatbot interactions. **Writingmate goes beyond that**, offering tools for both casual users and professionals.

-- **Custom AI Assistants** Ã¢ÂÂ Set up AI bots that remember instructions and provide personalized responses.
+- **Custom AI Assistants** ÃÂ¢ÃÂÃÂ Set up AI bots that remember instructions and provide personalized responses.
-- **Prompt Libraries** Ã¢ÂÂ Save and reuse prompts for faster interactions.
+- **Prompt Libraries** ÃÂ¢ÃÂÃÂ Save and reuse prompts for faster interactions.
-- **AI Image Generation** Ã¢ÂÂ Generate images using the latest models like DALLÃÂ·E 3 and Stable Diffusion.
+- **AI Image Generation** ÃÂ¢ÃÂÃÂ Generate images using the latest models like DALLÃÂÃÂ·E 3 and Stable Diffusion.
-- **Chat with Files** Ã¢ÂÂ Upload documents and chat with AI about their contents.
+- **Chat with Files** ÃÂ¢ÃÂÃÂ Upload documents and chat with AI about their contents.
-- **AI App Builder** Ã¢ÂÂ Create custom AI-powered web apps without coding.
+- **AI App Builder** ÃÂ¢ÃÂÃÂ Create custom AI-powered web apps without coding.

-These features make **Writingmate** more than just an AI chat tool Ã¢ÂÂ it's a **complete AI workspace**.
+These features make **Writingmate** more than just an AI chat tool ÃÂ¢ÃÂÃÂ it's a **complete AI workspace**.

 ### 5. Reliable and Transparent Customer Support